jennatripoli/GardenOfAge/README.md

 ## **Princess Lyla (The Player)**

-Lyla has four abilitites she can use to reclaim her throne!
+Lyla has four abilities she can use to reclaim her throne!
 Use the mouse to click the button corresponding to the move that you want to take, and click the End Turn button to lock in your choice.
-Based on responses, patterns, and damage output, utilize Lyla's abilitites to claim her throne once and for all.
+Based on responses, patterns, and damage output, utilize Lyla's abilities to claim her throne once and for all.
 When the Princess is deemed the True Ruler, each ability is modified to have a new trait, and enemies are aware of this.

 ### **Caliburn**
 A legendary sword that does 20 damage alone.
 If Honorless was used beforehand, it deals 50 damage.